Registered Direct Offering raises $11.7 million

 Executive Director

-Has served as a member of our board of directors since 2008.
+Has served as a member of our Board of Directors since 2008.

 Hugh is a named inventor on over 398 patents and over 300 pending patent applications.
 He received an MBA from Cardiff Business School and a BSc Honours in Biology from the University of Stirling.
 He currently serves on the advisory board of the Scottish Lifesciences Association.
-He recently received a lifetime achievement award for ‘Outstanding Contribution to Life Sciences’ by the Scottish Government.
+He received a lifetime achievement award for ‘Outstanding Contribution to Life Sciences’ by the Scottish Government.

 Martin Mellish